 Andy Haslit, the curator, insists on the attribution.
 He can trace the painting, which entered the collection in 1981, only as far back as 1913.
 However, he can rely on agreement among other art historians.
 I hate to judge a work of art in reproduction, but I reached same conclusion.

 Joos, formerly known as Master of the Death of the Virgin, takes his name from Cleves, on the lower Rhine.
 He moved to Antwerp around 1510.
-There, under the influence of Quentin Massys and Jan Gossart, he furthered a style known now as Flemish Mannerism.
+There, under the influence of Quentin Massys and Jan Gossart, he furthered a style known now as Flemish Mannerism, as with Bartholemeus Spranger.
 One can see it in the painting's acrid colors, heavy shadows, and hard finish.

 Joos, then, almost surely had no contact with flora across the ocean, but plenty of contact with this canvas.
 Abrams himself, however, realized another possibility, for if Joos had painted the Madonna, another hand could have added the second flower much later.
 Could someone at least look closely at the painting's surface to see?
 Major scholars historians who ascribed the painting to Joos, such as Max Friedländer, never thought to ask.